Salta al contenuto principale

 Some websites and web services still support Java Plug-Ins.
 The API that serves as the basis for Java plug-ins has serious security vulnerabilities.
 You can disable such plug-ins for security purposes.
 Nevertheless, even if you decide to use Block Java option, JavaScript will still be enabled.

-Here you can select the way AdGuard will respond to DNS queries that should be blocked:
+Here you can select the way AdGuard will respond to domains blocked by DNS rules based on adblock-style syntax.

 • Reply with "Refused" error